hrc2/hrc2.github.io/Workflow.md

 ### Create a Pull Request

 This is easiest done online on github.com.
 There is a `git pull-request` CLI API, which is a little annoying to use and gets you halfway there.
-If someone figures out a good CLI version, please add the information here.
+If someone figures out a good CLI workflow, please add the information here.

 ### To stay up-to-date with the master branch

 Before your next changes, you need to either rebase your branch from the current master, or create a new branch for every change you made.
 This is up to you.
 The new branch can't be named the same as the old one.
 So you would want to use a different name for each addition you make to the website.
+Please use informative names.

 ```
 git checkout master